Natural disasters can inspire better local climate change policies—if they’re notably deadly or weird

 The study looked at 15 cases of extreme weather of all different types—flooding, tornado, wildfire, winter weather, heat wave, landslide, and tropical storm—from a database called SHELDUS, or Spatial Hazard Events and Losses Database for the USA.
 The researchers then looked at media coverage of each disaster and its after effects, and visited each site to interview local policy makers and community leaders on what, if any, policy changes stemmed from that tragedy.

-The main indicator of if there would be policy change, researchers found, was a high-impact weather event, which the researchers measured as being those with one or more fatalities in one day, and which resulted in a Presidential disaster declaration.
+The main indicator of if there would be policy change, researchers found, was a high-impact weather event, which the researchers measured as being those with ten or more fatalities in one day, and which resulted in a Presidential disaster declaration.
 “A really impactful event matters to spark policy change,” Giordono says.

 From there, the researchers identified two “recipes” for local policy change: a high-impact event in a Democratic county with a lot of post-event media attention, and a high-impact event in a Republican county where the event was particularly unusual, either because it was not normal for the area in terms of type and timing or because it happened in a string of multiple other extreme weather events.
 An interesting thing about those Republican communities where the researchers did interviews, Giordono says, was that “a number of those communities didn’t want to talk about what had happened to them in terms of climate change—they used other language or even explicitly said ‘We don’t want to talk about climate change here’—but we still saw that they were essentially doing what they needed to do to hedge against future events.”